Jon Dough

 Jon Dough (born Chester "Chet" Joseph Anuszak; November 12, 1962 – August 27, 2006) was an American pornographic actor active between 1985 and 2006.

 Early life

-Dough was born Chester Anuszak and grew up in Lancaster, Pennsylvania.
+Dough was born Chester Joseph Anuszak and grew up in Lancaster, Pennsylvania.
 When he was eight years old, his mother's boyfriend began sexually abusing him and his younger brother.
 At age 15, Dough was sent to live with his uncle.
 At the age of 18, Dough enrolled at Albright College in Reading, Pennsylvania.
 Four years later, he graduated with a degree in biology.

 Career

 Dough moved to Los Angeles, where he initially intended to seek work as a soap opera actor.
 However, a photoshoot with adult magazine Hustler quickly resulted in steady work in the adult industry.

 His first film was a short loop he made for Lance Kinkaid in 1985.
 In 1999, Vivian Valentine received a black eye after being hit by Dough during the filming of Anabolic Video's Rough Sex; however, she has said: "I have no regrets or bad feelings about it".

 Dough was a veteran of over 1,400 adult videos as a performer and 71 as a director, according to the IAFD.
 One of his most noteworthy achievements was participating in a gangbang with 101 women, as well as appearing in the first DVD produced by the porn publisher Hustler.

 He appeared in an episode of Louis Theroux's Weird Weekends devoted to the San Fernando Valley's pornographic film industry, granting BBC Two presenter Louis Theroux several interviews on- and off-set.